appijumbo/WeatherAppV2/README.md

 ##### Unfortunatly due to CORS (Cross-Origin Resource Sharing) restrictions Codepen dosnt allow the OpenWeatherMap API to work directly on the Codepen site.
 I have tried a number of work arounds including using [https://crossorigin.me/](https://crossorigin.me/) and [cors anywhere](https://cors-anywhere.herokuapp.com/) but they failed to function.

-An alternative would be to use another weather API such as the [APIXU](https://www.apixu.com/api.aspx) weather app,but
+An alternative could be to use another weather API such as the [APIXU](https://www.apixu.com/api.aspx) weather app
-#### I recomend downloading the app from Codepen or Github and running it from your own browser localy.
+#### but I recomend downloading the app from Codepen or Github and running it from your own browser localy.

 It was designed as part of the the [Free Code Camp course](https://www.freecodecamp.com/challenges/show-the-local-weather)